Splenetically yours Spleen started out as a deposit

 This was the wee small hours of the morning UK time, which gave us the impression that the population of Britain was laying awake worrying that Jeremy Paxman might have grown facial hair.

-The search term following that was "Erwin Schrödinger" which gave the impression that the portion of the British population not worrying about Mr. Paxman's beard was anxious for the wellbeing of Mr Schrödinger's cat.
-Is that moggy alive or dead?
-We really must know.
+The search term following that was "Erwin Schrödinger" which gave the impression that the portion of the British population not worrying whether Mr. Paxman's beard actually existed.
+Was Paxo bearded or unbearded and had he been killed by a pellet of radiactive material.

 August 14, 2013